withastro/astro/docs/src/pages/guides/imports.md

 description: Learn how to import different content types with Astro.
 ---

-Astro uses Snowpack as its internal build system.
-Snowpack provides Astro with built-in support for the following file types, with no configuration required:
+Astro uses Vite as its internal build system.
+Vite provides Astro with built-in support for the following file types, with no configuration required:

 - JavaScript (`.js`, `.mjs`)
 - TypeScript (`.ts`, `.tsx`)